 Welcome to Part 14 of this list, in which I’ve turned again toward black metal, with two songs that made a deep impact the first time I heard them and haven’t loosened their grip over the months that have followed.
 To explore the songs that preceded them on this list, you’ll find them all behind this link.

 “In the midst of a time when it is all too easy to feel desperate and demoralized by forces both human and viral that seem bent on crushing both life and hope, it is worth remembering that humanity has been here before.
 Remembering such times, and the efforts of valiant people who survived and transcended them, can itself furnish hope.
 And maybe we can learn something about how this is to be done, as well”.

-In their new album Forthcoming Humanity, the Greek black metal band Yovel have devoted themselves to such remembrances, and others.
-A concept album, it is based upon the poems of Tasos Leivaditis, a brilliant poet and a revolutionary, who himself lived through harrowing times, including the second World War.
+Those words are how I began a review of Forthcoming Humanity by the Greek band Yovel, which preceded our premiere of a full album stream.
+In that remarkable album, Yovel devoted themselves to remembrance of such times.
+A concept album, it is based upon the poems of Tasos Leivaditis, a brilliant poet and a revolutionary, who himself lived through harrowing periods, including the second World War.
 Born in 1922, he died in 1988.
 Continue reading »